 Toby pulled her into him, raising his own blood-dripped fangs.
 “Mooa ha ha ha,” he cried.

-Creasing in laughter and delight, red wine powering them on, they made their way through the ticket hall and into the depths of the carefully lit ruins.
+Creasing in laughter, red wine powering them on, they made their way through the ticket hall and into the depths of the carefully lit ruins.

 “Ooh, Irish coffees,” squealed Aoife , dragging him over to the old cart-like bar and ordering for them both.
 “And what are those lovely looking chocolates?”